sparrdrem/otn/README.md

 <img src="map.png" alt="An Image Of The Network Map For OTN">

+## OTN Standard Iterations
+Note: These are not updates to the client or server software, but rather the overall concept of OTN.

+### v1.02
+OTN is now compatible with IBM compatibles!

+### v1.01
+An update to OTN that doesn't do much but clean up v1.00, which was thrown together in an afternoon.

+### v1.00
+The first version of OTN!
+No support for IBM compatibles yet, and basic functionality, but it works!

 ## How It Works
 If you don't want to know and just want to set it up, skip this snd go to "Installation and Usage".
 Otherwise, read!
 It's pretty simple!